JuanitaSmith/capstone_movie_recommendation/README.md

 ## 4.1 Model Evaluation and Validation

-### Ranked-Based Recommendations
+### Ranked-Based Recommendations for new users (cold start)

 ---

-Ranked-based recommendations correctly returned the expected top 20 movies described above in the metrics section.
+Ranked-based recommendations are used for new users correctly returned the expected top 20 movies described above in the metrics section.

 <img src="images/webapp_rank.png" alt="Web application design" width=1000>

-### User-Item Collaborative Filtering
+### User-Item Collaborative Filtering for users with historical rating data

 ---